nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ##### ... if first contact does not have first task
 1. Test case: `unmark-task 1 2 3 4`<br>
-   Expected: No tasks are unmarked.
+   Expected: No tasks are unmarked (besides those originally unmarked).
 Error details shown.

 ---
 <h3 class="features">Tag Features</h3>